 Those days are gone, and many couples are now opting for full-on engagement photo sessions with a professional photographer—and I think it’s a trend worth trying!
 Yes, it’s expensive, and yes, it does require a few hours of time.
 But I’m here to convince you to make those engagement pictures a priority!

 Here’s why: (illustrated by my wonderful friends and family members, who graciously volunteered their own engagement pictures!)

 Get comfortable in front of the camera

 Unless you’re in the modeling industry, you’re probably not super comfortable having your picture taken by a complete stranger.
 The engagement shoot is the perfect time to get used to posing for the camera and working with your photographer, who will be capturing the most high-stakes photos of all: your wedding photos!
 At your engagement shoot, you’ll have time to talk with your photographer and practice posing with your fiancé, so that by the time the Big Day rolls around, you’ll feel like a pro!
-Take a look at how great Jean and Jeff were at posing by the end of their engagement shoot!
+Take a look at how great Brigitte and Gavin were at posing by the end of their engagement shoot!
 At the very least, your photographer will no longer be a stranger, and you’ll feel much more at ease on your wedding day!

 Have fun with your fiancé

 I always advise couples to set aside some quality time together in the midst of wedding planning craziness, and an engagement shoot is one wedding-related task that actually facilitates that quality time together!

 You’ll have a chance to laugh together, cuddle up, and stop to look deeply into each other’s eyes—it gets pretty romantic!
 Can’t you feel the love between Peter and Caroline in this gorgeous shot?